-Online Sexual Predators: Having been a practicing psychologist and forensic examiner before changing his career path to the study and investigation of online users who engage in malevolent and nefarious activities, this writer fully understands that most sexual predators are typically close in age to the child victim and usually family members, friends or intimate partners of their victims.
+Online Sexual Predators: Having been a practicing psychologist and forensic examiner before changing his career path to the study and investigation of online assailants, this writer fully understands that most sexual predators are typically close in age to the child victim and usually family members, friends or intimate partners of their victims.
 Although this reality has been validated by prestigious researchers, the FBI estimates that any given time there are 750,000 online child predators trolling cyberspace for children.

 Internet Predator Prevention